levoxtrip/PKB/docs/topics/feel.md

 If you have difficulty feeling your emotions start focusing your attention on the inner energy field in your body.

-Not expressing your emotions can ahve severe physiological problems.
+Not expressing your emotions can have severe physiological problems.

 ## Acceptance
+I am enough!
 Accept the present moment like you have chosen it to be like it is - unconditionally and without reservation

 Anything you accept fully will get you there, will take you into peace.

-Instead of surpressing unpleasant feelings, accept the feelings.
+Instead of suppressing unpleasant feelings, accept the feelings.

 Accept what you have and how your life is.